Mobil durchs Münsterland | Cycling | Bus and train | Car traffic

 On the road with the car

-Especially in rural areas, the car is the means of choice for Münsterlanders.
-And there is a reason for that.
-There are usually not only sufficient and free parking spaces.
+Especially in rural areas, the car is the means of transport of choice for the people of Münster.
+And there is a reason for this.
+Not only are there usually sufficient and free car parking spaces.
 The motorway connections in Münsterland are also impressive.
-The A 1, A 31 and A 43 motorways run north-south, the A 30 and A 2 complete the picture as east-west tangents.
-On average, about 70 per cent of commuters in the region use a car for their daily journey to work.
+The A 1, A 31 and A 43 motorways run in a north-south direction, while the A 30 and A 2 complete the picture as east-west tangents.
+On average, around 70 per cent of commuters in the region use the car for their daily journey to work.

-By the way, you don't necessarily need your own car for this.
-The region's Car-Sharing service is also growing steadily.
-In Münster and the Münsterland region, you can rent a car through Stadtteilauto or SHARE NOW.
-In Ahaus and the surrounding area, for example, you can use stattVerbrenner.
-In Everswinkel, Sendenhorst, Drensteinfurt and other places you will find what you are looking for at teilautos.
+Incidentally, you don't necessarily need your own car for this.
+The region's car-sharing services are also growing steadily.
+In Münster and the Münsterland region, you can rent a car via Stadtteilauto or SHARE NOW.
+In Ahaus and the surrounding area, for example, you can use the provider stattVerbrenner.

 Münster/Osnabrück Airport (FMO)